joeycastillo/Sensor-Watch-Documentation/src/firmware/prebuilt.md

 * World Clock - One slot for the ground station in Goldstone (California, USA)
 * World Clock - One slot for the ground station in Madrid (Spain)
 * World Clock - One slot for the ground station in Canberra (Australia)
+* Day One - Counts the number of days from a given date.
+Try plugging in the start of a mission (i.e. August 20, 1977) to get mission day.